- The best estate cars for 2019

 What are the best estate cars in the UK right now?
-Parkers has gathered together the best small estate, the best value, the largest and the sportiest alongside some worthy alternatives in this high-capacity round up.
-For long distance drivers, the taller rear profile often offers better economy and rear visibility too; estate cars have benefits beyond loadspace.
+Parkers has gathered together the smallest, the largest, the best value, and the sportiest, alongside some worthy alternatives.
+For long-distance drivers, the taller rear profile of an estate often offers better economy and rear visibility too.

 We’ve picked our favourites to help cut your search down, but make sure you get a free car valuation before hunting for your next motor in the Cars for Sale section.
 Plus, you can visit our finance section to work out how to get the best car for your budget and see how much you can afford to borrow with our car finance calculator.